Thyroid cancer - medullary carcinoma

 There are two forms of MTC:

 - Sporadic MTC, which does not run in families.
 Most MTCs are sporadic.
 This form mainly affects older adults.

-- Inherited MTC, which runs in families.
+- Hereditary MTC, which runs in families.

 You have an increased risk for this type of cancer if you have: